 There are many outdoor markets throughout Zurich on different days.
 One of my favorites is the Bürkliplatz open air market by the Lake Zurich waterfront.

 Bürkliplatz is part flea market, part farmers market.
 There are also food trucks and other vendors there.
-It's a great place to get fresh fruits and vegetables for your trip.
-There's a beautiful selection of fresh flowers here as well.
+It’s a great stroll along the lake, where you can get fresh fruits and vegetables for your trip.
+There’s a beautiful selection of fresh flowers here as well.

-Meanwhile, the food trucks offer kids a fun, quick bite while you are out and about exploring the city!
+Meanwhile, the food trucks offer kids a fun, quick bite while you are out and about exploring the city.
+It’s a lot of fun right in the historical center of the city.

 Franz Carl Weber Toy Store